 Heart health benefit.
 Chronic oxidative stress is one main factor that reduces the functioning of the endothelium, the thin layer of cells lining arteries that controls blood flow and pressure.
 Endothelial dysfunction is a major precursor to hypertension, coronary heart disease and strokes.
 As a unique antioxidant, CoQ10 reduces blood vessel stiffness, which is a consequence of endothelial dysfunction.

-In patients with known coronary artery disease, who are at high risk for heart attack and who need every bit of functioning endothelium, supplementation with 300 mg of CoQ10 a day significantly improved their natural endothelial antioxidant levels, improved their arterial relaxation and improved their oxygen utilization (5).
+In patients with known coronary artery disease, who are at high risk for heart attack and who need every bit of functioning endothelium, supplementation with 300 mg of CoQ10 per day significantly improved their natural endothelial antioxidant levels, improved their arterial relaxation and improved their oxygen utilization (5).

 Connection Between CoQ10 and Vitamin K2: Endothelial Function and Statins